Etico – Sartoria Marchigiana

 Le Marche is a region in the hearth of Italy where several artisans work on fabrics and shoes and create unique pieces as we are trying to recreate today.
 Our workshop is based in Ripe S. Ginesio, a medieval town that younger artisans and foreigners are trying to bring back to life.

-Awards and participation
+Awards

-In September 2019, ètico - Sartoria Marchigiana was awarded €10,000 as the winner of the Start Project convened by the Municipality of Macerata, for the creation of an urban ecosystem at the Former Slaughterhouse of Macerata, for innovation and entrepreneurship in the Macerata area.
+In September 2019, ico Sartoria Marchigiana was awarded as the winner of €10,000 as a non-repayable grant, of the Progetto Start organized by the Municipality of Macerata, for the creation of an urban ecosystem, innovation and entrepreneurship in the Macerata area.